Becoming a Member

 You can learn more about the meaning of membership by

-- attending our monthly “Belonging” gathering at 12:30 pm on the second Sunday of each month;
+- attending our monthly Newcomer Orientation and Welcome Gathering at 12:30 p.m. on the first Sunday of each month;

-- attending our three-session “UU and You” program offered at least three times each year; or
+- attending our four-session Pathway to Membership program offered at least three times each year; or

-- contacting UUFR’s Connection Coordinator by email or phone (919 781 7635) or talking with a member of the Fellowship’s connections team, or one of our ministers.
+- contacting UUFR’s Connection Coordinator by email, [email protected] or phone (919 781 7635) or talking with one of our ministers.

 Signing the Membership Book